toa-io/toa/extensions/exposition/documentation/octets.md

 to set initial [metadata](/extensions/storages/readme.md#entry) value for the Entry.

 The value of the `content-meta` header is a comma-separated list of key-value string pairs.
-If no value is provided, the string `true` is used.
+If no value is provided for a key, the string `true` is used.

 ```http
 POST /images/ HTTP/1.1